 Say you’re an interpretive ranger at Arches National Park and you’re doing some research about Audience Centered Interpretation.
 With one quick search on the Common Learning Portal, you can find:

-- Classes such as “Foundations of Cultural Resources” (note that you can find the classes in the CLP, but you’ll still register for them in DOI Talent)
+- Classes such as “Managing Employee Performance” (note that you can find the classes in the CLP, but you’ll still register for them in DOI Talent)

 - An informal learning resource which provides a step-by-step guide to soil testing in the Knowledge Park